-- 1. In the spirit of the Public Service Labour Relations Act and the Informal Conflict Management System concept, CSC and the Union agree to establish a grievance committee in each institution. - a) The Grievance Committee should be composed of an equal number of union representatives (including the Local President or his or her designated representative) and CSC management representatives (including the Warden or his or her designated representative). - b) The Committee should meet once a month or otherwise as agreed by both parties. - c) The Committee's mandate is to discuss problems in the application of the collective agreement as well as any grievances originating from the institution. - d) During the Grievance Committee meetings, both parties may make use of outside advisors or facilitators. - e) Employees attending meetings of this Committee are considered to be present at work.
+- 1. In the spirit of the Federal Public Sector Labour Relations and Employment Act and the Informal Conflict Management System concept, CSC and the Union agree to establish a grievance committee in each institution. - a) The Grievance Committee must be composed of an equal number of union representatives (including the Local President or his or her designated representative) and CSC management representatives (including the Warden or his or her designated representative).

+- b) The Committee meets once a month or as otherwise agreed by both parties. - c) The Committee's mandate is to discuss problems in the application of the collective agreement as well as any grievances originating from the institution. - d) During the Grievance Committee meetings, both parties may make use of outside advisors or facilitators. - e) Employees attending meetings of this Committee are considered to be present at work.

-IV-C - UNIFORMS COMMITTEE (REFERENCE: ARTICLE 43)
+IV-C - UNIFORM COMMITTEE (REFERENCE: ARTICLE 19)